mihael1085/pokemon/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-use 'yarn install' to install packages. use 'yarn rus start' to test my app
+use 'yarn install' to install packages. use 'yarn run start' to test my app

 ## Available Scripts